FAQ

 WobblePic is freeware but not open source.
 You can use it freely, but the source code is not publicly available.
 See the License page for details.

-Are macOS or mobile versions available?
+Are mobile versions available?

 Where can I report bugs or request features?